silvncr/jarguments/README.md

 Provides a straightforward way to create command line arguments.

 - :snake: Supports Python 3.8 and above.
 Tested on Windows 10.
-- :warning: This project is still in development.
+- :construction: This project is still in development.
 Contributions are welcome!
-- :star: The simplest way to show your support is to leave a star!
+- :star: Show your support by leaving a star!

 ## Contents